NUBIC/surveyor/README.md

 # Requirements

-Surveyor depends on:
+Surveyor works with:

-* Ruby (1.8.7 - 1.9.2)
+* Ruby 1.8.7, 1.9.2, and 1.9.3
-* Rails 3.0-3.1
+* Rails 3.0-3.2

+Some key library dependencies are:

 * HAML
-* SASS
-* fastercsv (or CSV for ruby 1.9) for csv exports
-* formtastic
+* Sass
-* UUID
+* Formtastic

-Specific versions of the gem dependencies are listed in the gemspec.
+A more exhaustive list can be found in the gemspec.

 # Contributing, testing